Natural Resources

 Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground):

-Bare ground typically less than 10 percent, and patches less than 2 inches in diameter. -
+Bare ground is typically 5 to 10 percent or less and bare ground patches are less than 2 inches (5 cm) in diameter. -

 Number of gullies and erosion associated with gullies: